evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 </ul>
 </GraphicTranscript>

 <p>Information seeking behavior includes activities in which a person identifies their information needs, searches for information, and uses or shares that information.
-To get from an information need to a final formulation (like the query entered into a search engine), a user passes several stages.
-The first stage is the actual need for information, that is usually unexpressed.
-In the second stage this need becomes conscious and the user will then formalize it in the third stage, for example to a question to ask a person or to a search query suitable for a search engine.
-There are many different theoretical frameworks to explain information behavior, we explored them in our project, but I won't go into this great level of detail here.</p>
+To get from the information need to a final formulation (like the query entered into a search engine), a user passes several stages.
+The first stage is the actual need for information, which is usually unexpressed.
+In the second stage, this need becomes conscious and the user will then formalize it in the third stage, for example to a question to ask a person or to a search query suitable for a search engine.
+There are many different theoretical frameworks to explain information behavior, we explored them in our project, but I wonʼt go into this great level of detail here.</p>

 <InfoBox>
 <p>Creating a search query, which is a transformation of the user’s information need, is usually a difficult task for the user, especially because the user’s need is often vague.
 Web queries typically contain few terms, on average less than three words, and most query sessions contain only one or two queries.
 Users usually only view one or two pages of results and only enter simple terms into the search box, without using advanced query syntax.</p>